 502 Bad gateway error screen from Cloudflare

-Different 502 error messages
+Common 502 error messages

-“Error 502 Bad gateway”
+“Error 502 Bad Gateway”

 “Proxy Error.
 The proxy server received an invalid response from an upstream server.”